0atman/noboilerplate/CODE_OF_CONDUCT.md

 ### Safe Space

-This community is a safe space for everyone, including but not limited to the following people:
+This community is explicitly a safe space for marginalised and under-represented groups of people such as:
 - LGBTQIA+
 - neurodivergent (ADHD, Autism, etc.)
 - Plural Systems